-Recoveries of bad debts deducted in earlier years under the specific charge-off method.
-Attach a separate schedule of any items of other income to your return; The amount from Form 6478, Alcohol and Cellulosic Biofuel Fuels Credit; The amount from Form 8864, Biodiesel owned life insurance contracts issued after August 17, 2006.
-Complete Form 8925 and attach a copy to the 990-T return.
+- Recoveries of bad debts deducted in earlier years under the specific charge-off method.
+Attach a separate schedule of any items of other income to your return; - The amount from Form 6478, Alcohol and Cellulosic Biofuel Fuels Credit; - The amount from Form 8864, Biodiesel and Renewable Diesel Fuels Credit; and - Proceeds received from employerowned life insurance contracts issued after August 17, 2006.
+Complete Form 8925 and attach a copy to the 990-T return